 - Have access to a working Internet connection with audio capabilities for virtual share sessions.

 - Be available to participate in the following:

 Participants are required to attend at least one experience and are welcome to attend more than one as long as space is available.
-Meals, lodging substitute teacher reimbursement, and transportation stipend provided when applicable.
-These sessions will include place-based explorations of electricity generation facilities, energy research facilities, and discussions of local energy issues and relevant careers; alumni will be invited to attend select events.
+Meals, lodging, substitute teacher reimbursement and transportation stipend provided when applicable.
+These sessions will include place-based explorations of electricity generation and energy research facilities, hands-on activities, and discussions of local energy issues and relevant careers; alumni from each region will be invited to attend and lead activities.

 K-12 Science Education Manager

 This program is sponsored by UNC-Chapel Hill’s Institute for the Environment with funding provided by the Duke Energy Foundation.